Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

 Video production or Video editor

-I tried to do my own video production and editing for my online training course.
+I tried to do my video production and editing for my online training course.

-I’d say my production skills are very basic to say the least.
+I’d say my production skills are very basic.

 I started with some very basic equipment